openstack/ironic-specs/specs/approved/third-party-ci.rst

 --------

-The process to implement and start enforcing third party driver CI is to be completed by the end of the N development cycle.
+The process to implement and start enforcing third party driver CI is to be completed by the end of the Newton development cycle.

 Deliverable milestones: